 I never liked the idea of writing reviews, because I want to remain positive, honest, and enthusiastic.
 So for that reason I stuck to interviews, and have restricted myself to musicians who move or impress me (or both.)
 For that reason, I am selective about whom I interview.
 So given that, plus the incredibly busy schedules that musicians maintain, and the complication of living in Europe, I won’t be churning out interviews.
 In any case, I hope you enjoy the interviews, be they audio or print.

-Writing from my little village in the German Alps near the Austrian border,
+Writing from my little village in the German Alps near the Austrian border, thanks for stopping by,

 MY BOOK FOR MUSIC LOVERS

 If you’ve read or listened to my interviews, then you know I’ve asked several musicians questions about what they would like to see if they could go back in time.
-Day dreaming about time travel seems to be a fairly universal pastime among music lover.
+Day dreaming about time travel seems to be a fairly universal pastime among music lovers.

 The only drawback, he’s in the body of an 11-year-old.
 So what would you do in this situation?
 You you can read a few sample chapters, or download the Kindle book here.